 - I received a WD/WC/WJ Result...
 What do I do?

 - My Academic Standing is in Referral/Probation, how do I contact my Academic Advisor?

 You should give the lecturer five (5) working days to respond to your email, if the lecturer has not replied after these days then you may send them a reminder email.
-If you did not receive a reply within five working days after the reminder email then you can forward the email on to the UNSW Computing Student Services Office and we will try to contact the lecturer on your behalf.
+If you did not receive a reply within five working days after the reminder email then you can forward the email on to the CSE Student Office and we will try to contact the lecturer on your behalf.

 If you are an undergraduate student currently studying at UNSW then you may apply for a program transfer via the two following methods: